 Due to the significance of Islamic financing to customers and the related estimation uncertainty, this is considered a key audit matter.
-The basis of the impairment provision policy is presented in the accounting policies and disclosures related to exposure to credit risk are presented in Note 12 to the consolidated financial statements.
+The basis of the impairment provision policy is presented in the accounting policies and disclosures related to exposure to credit risk are presented in Notes 3 and 31.2 to the consolidated financial statements.

-Our audit procedures included understanding and assessing the controls over the granting, booking and monitoring processes of Islamic financing to customers and the impairment provisioning process, to confirm the operating effectiveness of the key controls in place which identify the impaired Islamic financing to customers and the required provisions against them.
-As part of the control testing procedures, we assessed whether the key controls in the above processes were designed, implemented and operating effectively for the purpose of our audit.
+Our audit procedures included understanding and assessment of controls over the granting, booking and monitoring processes of Islamic financing to customers to confirm the operating effectiveness of the key controls in place.
+In addition, we assessed the methodologies, inputs and assumptions used by the Group in identifying the impaired facilities and determining the adequacy of impairment provision.

 In addition to testing the key controls, we selected samples of Islamic financing to customers outstanding as at the reporting date and assessed the criteria for determining whether an impairment event had occurred and therefore whether there was a requirement to calculate an impairment provision.
 For the samples selected, we also verified whether impairment events as identified by us had also been identified by the Bank's management.
 Our selected samples also included non-performing Islamic financing to customers, where we assessed management's forecast of recoverable cash flows, valuation of collaterals, estimates of recovery on default and other sources of repayment.
-For the performing Islamic financing to customers, we assessed whether the borrowers exhibit any possible default risk that may affect the repayment abilities.
+For the unimpaired Islamic financing to customers, we assessed whether the borrowers exhibit any possible default risk that may affect the repayment abilities.

-We have also assessed appropriateness of the Bank's financial statement disclosures on allowance for impairment of Islamic financing to customers as detailed in Note 12.
+We have also assessed appropriateness of the Bank's consolidated financial statement disclosures on allowance for impairment of Islamic financing to customers as detailed in Notes 8 and 12 to the consolidated financial statements.